zewish/redux-remember/README.md

     myStateIsForgotten
 };

-const rememberKeys = [ 'myStateIsRemembered' ]; // 'myStateIsForgotten' will be forgotten, as it's not in this list
+const rememberedKeys = [ 'myStateIsRemembered' ]; // 'myStateIsForgotten' will be forgotten, as it's not in this list

 const store = createStore(
     rememberReducer(